husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 In this section, we will set up ROS system that is equipped with a USB camera and show image from camera on display.
-We are going to work only on PC, you do not need to plug CORE2, Raspberry Pi or any other device beside USB camera, if you are using laptop, integrated camera will be OK.
+We are going to work only on PC, you do notneed to plug CORE2, Raspberry Pi or any other device beside USB camera, if you are using laptop, integrated camera will be OK.